sightsxxr/brawlhalla-farm-bot/README.md

 # brawlhalla-farm-bot
-a bot that farms xp and gold for you in brawlhalla while you sleep!
+a simple bot that farms xp and gold for you in brawlhalla while you sleep!

 How to use:
 1. download and install python